AudayBerro/TPME/readme.md

 This folder contains the generated paraphrases described in Section 2.4 of our paper.
 There are 22864 generated paraphrases for 598 seed utterances.
 The generated paraphrases are grouped into 8 datasets based on the model used to generate them and the intent of the seed utterances.

 # Appendices
-This folder contains two annexes mentioned in the paper:
+This folder contains two appendices documenting sampled errors:
 - Appendix A: This document contains paraphrases with errors categorized by type of error.
 Each paraphrase is annotated with an error label.
 - Appendix B: This document contains sample paraphrases labeled with different errors.
 This document illustrates the co-occurrence of several errors in the same paraphrase.